Parsons Summer Intensive Studies: New York is a three-credit

 Fashion: Styling Pre-College

-in which they learn to maintain budgets and inventory and how to honor the needs of clients.
-As the class engages with work spaces throughout the city, students are exposed to styling resources, showrooms, and professional stylists.
+in which they learn to maintain budgets and inventory and meet the needs of clients.
+The class engages with work spaces throughout the city, exposing students to styling resources, showrooms, and professional stylists.
 They learn how to

 work in professional spaces and develop an understanding of team dynamics.
-Students also gain skills in adjusting their eyes and hands for the areas of on and off figure, editorial, e-commerce, and motion styling.
-They leave the course with portfolio-building
+They also become familiar with on- and off-figure styling, editorial, e-commerce, and motion styling.
+Students leave the course with portfolio-building

 Interior Design Studio Pre-College